Skip to main content

 • Messaging flow: A snapshot of the primary message, any delivery fallback, and the no-reply follow-up so you can double-check tone and sequencing.

-• Automation settings: The AI Agent handling replies and the tags that will appear on resulting conversations.
+• Automation settings: The AI Agent handling replies and the tags applied to resulting conversations.

 • Scheduling: Choose Send now to start immediately or set a future launch with date, time, and timezone.
 Scheduled campaigns stay in the queue until the start time you specify.